raspberrypilearning/rpi-python-line-following/en/step_7.md

 ```
 --- /task ---

-No wall you need to do is to say that the `source` of the robot's motor values is going to be the results of the generator.
+Now all you need to do is to say that the `source` of the robot's motor values is going to be the result of the generator.

 --- task ---
-Add in this line of code, beneath the generator
+Add in this line of code below the generator:
 ```python
 robot.source = motor_speed()
 ```
 --- /task ---

-To make sure that the robot doesn't keep running forever, and to close all the components connections cleanly, you can optionally add in these lines as well.
+To make sure that the robot doesn't keep running forever, and to close all the components connections cleanly, you can optionally add in these lines as well:

 ```python
 sleep(60)